vskate/YASP/README.md

   - `title` - The title of the document (`<title>{title}</title>`) which will be displayed as the name of a new tab
 - `search` - Search bar settings
   - `placeholder` - The placeholder text visible in the search box when it's empty

+**All relative paths are resolved relative to the directory from which the build script is ran.**

 <details>
 <summary><b>Example configuration</b></summary>